 Beginning January 8, 2021, Alibaba Cloud CDN uses the pay-by-data-transfer metering method by default.
 After Alibaba Cloud CDN is activated, you cannot manually change the metering method in the Alibaba Cloud CDN console.
 To change to the pay-by-bandwidth metering method, submit a ticket or contact your sales manager.
 For more information, see CDN Pricing.

-CDN data transfer plans
+Purchase data transfer plans

-|Pay by Bandwidth||Basic services are billed based on the daily peak bandwidth.
-A bandwidth value is calculated at intervals of 5 minutes.
-A total of 288 values can be obtained each day.
-The maximum value is used as the daily peak bandwidth.||The CDN traffic curve is relatively flat, and the daily bandwidth usage exceeds 30%.|
+Description: You are charged based on daily peak bandwidth values.
+A bandwidth value is collected every 5 minutes.
+A total of 288 values are collected every day.
+The highest bandwidth value is used as the daily peak bandwidth value.

 Applicable scenarios: The network traffic is relatively flat and the daily bandwidth usage exceeds 30%.

 How to purchase: If you want to use the pay-by-bandwidth metering method and the peak bandwidth value within the last 30 days exceeds 5 Gbit/s, you can submit a ticket or contact your sales manager.
 Alibaba Cloud determines whether to approve your application based on factors such as service security and resource quotas.
 After your application is approved, you can make a purchase in the Alibaba Cloud CDN console.